Mrudul-Jambhulkar/Image-Segmentation-Aerial-Satellite/README.md

 ### 4. `phenobench/`

-This folder contains experiments on the **PhenoBench dataset** for crop field segmentation.
+This folder contains experiments on the **PhenoBench dataset** for semantic segmentation.

 **Dataset:**
 - Image size: `1024 × 1024`